Enoch-Lee-04/Severance/public/images/README.md

 This directory is for storing image assets for the Severance MDR Simulator.

-You should add the following images here:
+## Current Images

-1. `lumon-logo.png` - The Lumon Industries logo (a white oval with "LUMON" text and globe lines)
+1. **Severance-Lumon-Logo.jpg** - The Lumon Industries logo from the Apple TV+ show "Severance".

+The application is now configured to use this file directly from this location.

+## Other Optional Images

+You may also want to add:
-2. `favicon.ico` - A favicon for the browser tab
+- **favicon.ico** - A favicon for the browser tab

+## Note

-Note: Since these images would be based on copyrighted content from the Apple TV+ show "Severance," they are not included in this repository to avoid copyright issues.
-You can create your own versions of these images or use placeholders.
+These images are based on content from the Apple TV+ show "Severance" and are used here for educational/fan project purposes only.